zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Retrieve a list of all of NOC root certificates
+Retrieve a list of all of NOC root certificates.

+Revoked NOC root certificates are not returned.
+Use [GET_ALL_REVOKED_NOC_ROOT](#get_revoked_noc_root) to get a list of all revoked NOC root certificates.

 - Who can send: Any account
 - Parameters: